pivotal-cf/email-resource/README.md

 * `skip_ssl_validation`: *Optional.* Whether or not to skip ssl validation.  true/false are valid options.
 If omitted default is false
 * `ca_cert`: *Optional.* Certificates content to verify servers with custom certificates.
 Only considered if `skip_ssl_validation` is `false`.
 * `host_origin`: *Optional.* Host to send `Hello` from.
 If not provided `localhost` is used
-* `LoginAut`: *Optional.* This will enable the flag to use Login Auth for authentcation.
+* `LoginAuth`: *Optional.* This will enable the flag to use Login Auth for authentcation.

 Within source:
 * `from`: *Required.* Email Address to be sent from.